Best Topical Finasteride

 Alternatives to topical finasteride

-If some aspect of topical finasteride doesn't quite work for you — regimen, price, adverse effects — there are several other options available to you that you could try instead.
+If some aspect of topical finasteride doesn't quite work for you — regimen, price, adverse effects — there are several other commercially available options that you could try instead.
 Some of them are just different versions of the same drugs or different drugs in the same class.
 But there are also other approaches to tackling hair loss that may fit better into your lifestyle.
 Let’s quickly explore your options.

 Oral finasteride